nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_config.md

       - `arc config set -g -n "general.gitemail" -v "Email of user"`
 2. Afterwards, just use `arc config setgituser` for each ARC you download or create. -->

-## Setting a git user locally for each ARC

 Some users might want to use different signatures for different repositories, e.g., developing software on GitHub and working on ARCs on [the DataHUB](https://git.nfdi4plants.org).
 Besides your global git configuration, you can store the information you want to use for editing ARCs within the ARC Commander config:

 ```bash